 CBT is Custom During Addiction Treatment

-According to the National Institute on Drug Abuse, cognitive behavioral therapy helps break the chains of addiction.
+According to the National Institute on Drug Abuse4, cognitive behavioral therapy helps break the chains of addiction.
 It can assist you as you deal with future triggers in your life of recovery.

-Cognitive behavioral therapy techniques show success for substance misuse and dependence.
+Cognitive-behavioral therapy techniques show success for substance misuse and dependence5.
 Drug rehab Costa Mesa centers rely on it as a useful tool during addiction treatment.
 CBT can offer you skills and tools to manage the feelings that may lead you to misuse substances in the first place and strengthen your ability to remain clean and sober.

 Drug Rehab Costa Mesa: Taking The First Steps

 Clear Life Recovery wants to help you overcome your substance misuse and addiction.
 Our years of experience and success in working with addiction make us a premier drug rehab Costa Mesa facility.
 We will work to create a treatment plan that includes a full continuum of care.
 From the second you begin living the life you were meant to live, we will envelop you as you focus on treatment.
 We individualize programs that include medical detox, residential rehabilitation, holistic therapies, cognitive behavioral therapy, and more.
 We will customize a treatment plan for your specific needs and aim you toward a successful recovery.